-- Track traffic growth and drop for each page/section of a website
+- 3. Track traffic growth and drops for each page/section of a website

 From this article, you will learn to integrate data from Rank Tracker, Google Search Console, and Google Analytics into Google Data Studio and aggregate it in a single SEO dashboard.
 You'll also see how to discover those (not set) converting keywords from Google Analytics.

 Meanwhile, what is Google Data Studio